Though they are endless, today I’m sharing 4 benefits of knowing basic cooking and baking skills.

 While I don’t believe that my diet was the only reason I fell ill, I do believe diet is almost always a contributing factor.

-My lack of the essentials made it difficult to transition into ultimate gut healing because in the beginning it required 100% cooking and baking at home.
+My lack of the essentials made it difficult to transition into ultimate gut healing because in the beginning it required 100% cooking and baking at home with your muffin pans.
 There were no if’s, and’s, or but’s.

 I remember the first time I slow-cooked a whole chicken.
 Yes, I literally stewed over it for days, filled with nerves.
 I had Ryan “watch me” do it, just to make sure I didn’t do anything wrong.
 The instructions I followed were to a ‘T.’